Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Empirical Evaluation of Prodigy

 \subsection{Benchmarks}

-We collected a set of 31 benchmarks.
-This set is composed of examples provided by $\lambda$-PSI \cite{DBLP:conf/pldi/GehrSV20} and \toolname{Prodigy} itself.
-All experiments were performed on MacOS Ventura 13.2 with a 2,4 GHz Quad-Core Intel Core i5 and 16GB RAM on a collection of (in)finite-state probabilistic programs.
+We collected a set of 37 benchmarks, 16 of them related to inferring distributions for loopy programs.
+This set consists of examples provided by $\lambda$-PSI \cite{DBLP:conf/pldi/GehrSV20}, \textsc{Genfer} \cite{zaiser2023exact}, and \toolname{Prodigy}.
+All experiments were evaluated on MacOS Sonoma 14.0 with a 2,4 GHz Quad-Core Intel Core i5 and 16GB RAM.
 For each benchmark, we run \toolname{Prodigy} with both CAS backends, i.e., \sympy and \ginac.
-The loop-free benchmarks are additionally compared against the timing results for $\lambda$-PSI, which is the closest tool out of all mentioned in \Cref{sec:related_work}.
+For loop-free benchmarks, \toolname{Prodigy} is compared against $\lambda$-PSI\footnote{We used the commit \texttt{9db68ba9581b7a1211f1514e44e7927af24bd398}.} and \textsc{Genfer}\footnote{We used the commit \texttt{5911de13f16bc3c28703f1631c5c4847f9ebac9a}.} -- the two closest tools (among those in \Cref{sec:related_work}).
+As \toolname{Prodigy} is an exact inference engine, all tools are run using \emph{exact arithmetic}.
 The initial prior distribution is $1$ which means all variables are initialized to $0$ with probability $1$ and no \codify{observe}-violations have occurred.
-All timings are averaged over 20 iterations per benchmark and we only measure the time used for performing inference (compute the posterior distribution), i.e., the time spent for parsing the program, reading files, etc. is excluded\footnote{We have extended the file \texttt{symbolic.d} of $\lambda$-PSI to precisely measure these timings.}.
-Throughout the experiments we aim to answer questions in terms of \begin{enumerate*} \item \emph{Effectiveness:} Can \toolname{Prodigy} effectively address the exact inference problem for the selected set of benchmarks including equivalence checking and invariant synthesis for programs with loops? \item \emph{Efficiency:} How does \toolname{Prodigy} compare to $\lambda$-PSI?
-How do the integrated CAS back-ends compare to each other? \end{enumerate*} Additionally, a comparison on the loop-free benchmark fragment without parameters against the implementation by \citet{zaiser2023exact} would be desirable as they also base their approach on generating functions.
-Unfortunately their tool is not yet publicly available.
+All timings are averaged over 20 iterations per benchmark and we measured the time used for performing inference (computing the posterior distribution).
+The experiments aim to answer questions in terms of \begin{enumerate*} \item \emph{Effectiveness:} Can \toolname{Prodigy} effectively do exact inference on the selected benchmarks, including equivalence checking and invariant synthesis for programs with loops? \item \emph{Efficiency:} How does \toolname{Prodigy} compare to the most related tools?
+How do the CAS backends \sympy and \ginac compare to each other? \end{enumerate*}